bohnman/squiggly/README.md

 ## <a name="dot-syntax"></a>Dot Syntax

-As an alternative to using the squiggly syntax for nested filter, you can use the dot syntax
+As an alternative to using the braces syntax for nested filter, you can use the dot syntax

 ```java
 String filter = "assignee.firstName";